 Thought Leader: Kerri Simmons- Solution Architect

-Kerri Simmons heads up our amazing Solution Architect group.
-With a master’s degree in instructional design, she brings a strong background in adult learning, solution design and development, learning management systems, project management, vendor relations, performance management, learning programs, and working in and designing for virtual environments.
-Kerri knows every side of the business: She’s been the client, the vendor, the business owner, and the independent consultant.
+With years of hands-on experience building on her master’s degree in instructional design, Kerri offers an estimable background in adult learning, solution design and development, learning management systems, project management, vendor relations, performance management, learning programs, and working in and designing for virtual environments.
+Kerri knows every side of the business: she’s been the client, the vendor, the business owner, and the independent consultant.
 Call her with a problem, and, without a doubt, she’s got a template, an example, a tip, or a gem of a story that will save your day and make you feel a whole lot better.
-Her energy and passion for helping others succeed shines through in every conversation and every proposal.
-Just like back in her softball days, she’s driven to hit the ball out of the park.
+Her energy and passion for helping others succeed shines through in every conversation and proposal.
+Just like back in her softball days, Kerri’s driven to hit the ball out of the park.
 Give her a call!
 She’d love to hear from you.

 AVOID THESE COMMON RFP PITFALLS!

 Provide a detailed organizational structure for the response, and identify specific points the vendor should cover in each section.